 They look so small, so vulnerable that it’s hard to imagine they won’t fall out or get lost the first time you put them on.

-That’s why it’s so important to learn how to use the Find My iPhone App or iCloud’s Find My iPhone Service.
+That’s why it’s so important to learn how to use the Find My App (Find My iPhone/iPad/iPod/Mac), or iCloud’s Find My Service.
 These tools help us all locate our AirPods on a map and even play a sound, should the worst happen and an AirPod goes missing!

 - 1 Finding Your Lost AirPods: The World Listened